Sholem Asch: Early Life and Upbringing

+Early Education

+Asch's parents sent him to the best cheder (religious school), where the wealthy families sent their children.
+There, he spent most of his childhood studying the Talmud and Torah, and would later study the Haggadah on his own time.

+Asch's parents had high hopes that he would become a rabbi, and they separated him from his brothers and sent him to the best tutors with whom he studied just like “the very wealthiest children of the city."
+Moyshe expected Sholem's observable gifts as a student to translate into a career as a rabbi, while Sholem recalled feeling choked by his religious studies and by his sole language, Yiddish.

+Sholem was fluent not only in his native Yiddish but in Russian, and literate in Hebrew.

-In his adolescence, after moving from the cheder to the House of Study, Sholem became aware of major social changes in popular Jewish thinking.
+In his adolescence, he moved on from the cheder to the Beit Midrash (religious House of Study).
+At age fifteen or sixteen, he began to read non-religious books.

+Asch became aware of major social changes in popular Jewish thinking.
 New ideas and the Enlightenment were asserting themselves in the Jewish world.
-At his friend's house, Sholem would explore these new ideas by secretly reading many secular books, which led him to believe himself too worldly to become a rabbi.
-At age 17, his parents found out about this "profane" literature and sent him to live with relatives in a nearby village, where he became a Hebrew teacher.
+At his friend's house, Sholem explored these new ideas by secretly reading many secular books, which led him to believe himself too worldly to become a rabbi.

+At age 17, his parents found out about his reading what they considered profane literature and sent him to live with relatives in a nearby village, where he became a Hebrew teacher.
 After a few months there, he received a more liberal education at Włocławek, where he supported himself as a letter writer for the illiterate townspeople.
-It is in Włocławek where he became enamored with the work of prominent Yiddish writer I. L. Peretz.
-It is also where he began writing.
+In Włocławek, he became enamored with the work of prominent Yiddish writer I. L. Peretz.
+While there, he also began writing.
 He attempted to master the short story and wrote in Hebrew.
-What he wrote there would later be revised, translated into Yiddish, and ultimately, launch his career.
+What he wrote there was later revised, translated into Yiddish, and ultimately, launched his career.